Autocar India

 Tata Tiago new front quarter static

-The front bumper has also been thoroughly redesigned and is devoid of the silver accents seen on the previous model.
-The Tiago facelift also gets pixel-shaped LED fog lamps compared to the larger halogen ones of the older model.
+The front bumper has been thoroughly redesigned, now devoid of the silver accents.
+Pixel-shaped LED fog lamps have replaced the larger halogen ones of the older model.
 Keen-eyed viewers can also spot a camera module on the front bumper and the outside rearview mirrors (ORVMs), confirming a new 360-degree camera setup.

-In profile, the only changes include redesigned 15-inch alloy wheels and black wheel arches, the latter of which was offered with the older Tiago’s crossover-styled NRG version.
-This could mean that Tata might skip the Tiago NRG altogether with the facelift.
-Everything else, including the body-coloured door handles with chrome strips and blacked-out B-pillar, is the same.
+In profile, the only changes are redesigned 15-inch alloy wheels and black wheel arches, the latter of which was offered with the older Tiago’s crossover-styled NRG version.
+Everything else, including the body-coloured door handles with chrome strips and a blacked-out B-pillar, is the same.

 Tata Tiago old rear quarter static